Professor Victoria Rimell

 My research, which spans many different authors and genres, engages critically with major themes in Roman literature and culture and aims to promote dialogue between classical philology and modern philosophical and political thought.
-My main focus is Latin literature and Roman culture from the first century BCE to the second century CE, and I have published books on Petronius’ Satyricon, Martial’s Epigrams and Ovid’s erotic poetry (all with CUP).
-My most recent book, The Closure of Space in Roman Poetics (Cambridge, 2015), investigates the relationship in the Roman imagination between retreat, enclosure or compressed space and the idea of a vast, expanding empire.
+My main focus is Latin literature and Roman culture from the first century BCE to the second century CE, and I have published books on Petronius’ Satyricon (Petronius and the Anatomy of Fiction, 2002), Ovid’s erotic poetry (Ovid's Lovers: Desire, Difference and the Poetic Imagination, 2006) and Martial’s Epigrams (Martial's Rome.
+Empire and the Ideology of Epigram, 2008, all with CUP).
+My 2015 book, The Closure of Space in Roman Poetics (Cambridge), investigates the relationship in the Roman imagination between retreat, enclosure or compressed space and the idea of a vast, expanding empire.
 I discuss how a spectrum of Roman authors – from Horace, Virgil, Ovid and Statius to Vitruvius, Seneca, Tacitus and Suetonius – explore the trade-off between safe refuge and the intensity of creative and philosophical interaction with the imperial world.
 More broadly, the book explores the role Rome continues to play in the Western history of ideas to do with dwelling and the uncanny, and includes comparative readings of modern conceptual artworks, as well as of a French novel (Jean-Philippe Toussaint’s Salle de Bain) and the work of magician David Blaine.
-I have also edited volumes on the ancient novel, and on imagining imperial space in Greek and Latin texts, and have just completed a commentary on Ovid's Remedia Amoris, to be published by Lorenzo Valla and Oxford University Press.
-With my colleague Elena Giusti, I am editing a special volume of Vergilius on Virgil and the Feminine (forthcoming 2021).
+Most recently, I have published a commentary in Italian on Ovid's Remedia Amoris (Lorenzo Valla, Rome 2022), which will be published in English by Oxford University Press.
+I have also edited volumes on the ancient novel, on imagining imperial space in Greek and Latin texts, and (with Dr Elena Giusti) on Vergil and the Feminine.
+My new book project, funded by the Leverhulme Trust, is entitled Care of the Other: Seneca and the Work of Mourning.

 Current Teaching and supervision